 The College of Education at Kansas State University is committed to preparing our students and faculty to provide quality and relevant education for military personnel, veterans and their families.
-Issues related to military-connected learners are being addressed daily by the faculty of the College of Education who educate teachers, principals, superintendents, adult educators, school counselors, special educators, and postsecondary advising and student personnel services staff.
+Issues related to military-connected learners are being addressed daily by the faculty of the College who educate teachers, principals, superintendents, adult educators, school counselors, special educators, and postsecondary advising and student personnel services staff.

-College-wide Military-connected Learner Initiative
+College-wide Military-Connected Learner Initiative

 The college is making a significant contribution to the education of military-connected students and veterans and is impacting the education of our undergraduate and graduate students in their knowledge of and appropriate pedagogy and practice for veterans, members of the military and their families.
 The College of Education developed a college-wide Military and Veterans Educational Initiative to organize the various military-related activities across the college and to plan for a holistic and sustainable approach to working with our students.
 The goal of the initiative is to build capacity in the K-State College of Education to:

-- Prepare pre-service and in-service school personnel to serve military-connected students and families;
+Prepare pre-service and in-service school personnel to serve military-connected students and families;

-- Meet the needs of our military-connected COE undergraduate and graduate students;
+Meet the needs of our military-connected COE undergraduate and graduate students;

-- Contribute to the knowledge base about education and military-connected students and families; and
+Contribute to the knowledge base about education and military-connected students and families; and

-- Collaborate with other military/veteran initiatives across campus.
+Collaborate with other military/veteran initiatives across campus.

 This college-wide initiative was built on a strong foundation of decades of involvement with military-connected graduate students by the Adult Education program at Ft.
 Leavenworth and with USD 475 Geary County schools on Fort Riley, a close neighbor of K-State.
 The initiative is unique because it represents a college-wide approach that involves faculty, staff and students.